jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ##### Before the 1990s

 >#### "...the use of an IDE was not well received by developers since it would fence in their creativity."
-REF: Computerwoche, 1995.
+REF: _Computerwoche_ ("Computer Week", German counterpart of American magazine _Computer World_), 1995.

 {{% note %}}
-In 1995 Computerwoche commented that the use of an IDE was not well received by developers since it would fence in their creativity.
+In 1995 Computer Week in Germany commented that the use of an IDE was not well received by developers since it would fence in their creativity.
 {{% /note %}}

 ---